How to choose a Safe Withdrawal Rate?

 As long as you are not retired, you have plenty of time to think about this.
 However, once you retire, you cannot change your withdrawal rate without changing your expenses, which may not be possible.
 Therefore, it is worth taking the time to think about your withdrawal rate.

-I have already changed my own Safe Withdrawal Rate several times.
+I have already changed my Safe Withdrawal Rate several times.
 While writing this guide and doing the six steps myself, I increased my withdrawal rate from 3.6% to 3.75%.
 I believe I will be safe enough with 3.75%.
 But I probably will not retire before 15 years.
 So, I expect my Safe Withdrawal Rate to change again.

 The best way to play with these numbers is to use my Safe Withdrawal Rate Calculator.
+And if you want a more advanced technique, you can also use a dynamic withdrawal rate.

 Recommended reading

-1. Gerd Kommer (German best-selling author on ETF investing) advises against using the 4% Rule, first introduced by William Bengen in 1994, and the method it was calculated.
+Gerd Kommer (German best-selling author on ETF investing) advises against using the 4% Rule, first introduced by William Bengen in 1994, and the method it was calculated.
 In his opinion, a Monte Carlo Simulation is a better (and obviously more conservative) method for assessing the safe withdrawal rate.
 He recommends, among others, the online Retirement Nest Egg Calculator by Vanguard, which e.g. calculates 96% success probability at 3% withdrawal rate and 40 years of retirement (50/50 portfolio).

-2. Thanks for your blog, love it !
+Thanks for your blog, love it !

 One thing I’d love to see is that rather than rates, some sort of evaluation of *how much* does one (or say a small family) need to retire early in Switzerland.